Kaderde/teched2025-msad/exercises/ex1/README.md

  */
 // ✅ SECURED: ProcessorService with proper access controls

   service ProcessorService {

-// ✅ Support users can view ALL incidents and create/modify

-  @restrict: [
+  @restrict: [ // You can use the @restrict annotation to define authorizations on a fine-grained level.

         { grant: ['READ', 'CREATE'], to: 'support' },          // ✅ Support users Can view and create incidents

         // ✅ THIS IS THE KEY CHANGE:
         // Support users can only UPDATE or DELETE incidents that are either